teresalee1231/p1-sockets/part1/README.md

 SERVER_HOST = 'attu2.cs.washington.edu'     # for attu2 (aka YOUR server) \
 SERVER_HOST = 'attu3.cs.washington.edu'     # for attu3 (aka OUR server)

+If you decided to change the server port, will need to change STAGE_A_PORT (global variable) to equal whatever PORT you set in server.py.

 ### To run the client, enter in the terminal:
 python3 client.py